 When It’s Time to Replace a Battery

-Whatever your device says about the health of its battery, it doesn’t necessarily matter.
-For example, if your battery reports it’s at 40 percent of its original capacity and you’re still happy with how much battery life you get, you don’t necessarily need to replace it.
-But its battery life will continue to decrease.
+Whatever your device says about the health of its battery, the rest is up to you.
+If your battery reports it’s at 40 percent of its original capacity, but you’re still happy with how much battery life you get, there’s not much need to pay for a replacement until it declines to a point where it becomes bothersome.

-On the other hand, if you’ve seen a device’s battery life decline sharply and you want longer battery life from it, it’s probably time to replace its battery.
+On the other hand, if you’ve seen a device’s battery life decline sharply and you need to go longer between charges, it’s probably time to replace the battery.
 Be sure to follow tips for extending a device’s battery life before deciding the battery’s hardware is at fault.
 It could just be background applications draining your device’s battery more quickly.

 How to Replace a Battery

-If you have a smartphone, tablet, laptop, or another device with a removable battery, this is easy.
-You’ll just need to purchase a replacement battery designed specifically for your device, power down your device, and then replace the current battery with the new one.
-This will give your device a fresh battery with maximum capacity, increasing its battery life.
+If you have a smartphone, tablet, laptop, or another device with a removable battery, replacement is easy.
+You just need to purchase a replacement battery designed specifically for your device, power down your device, and then replace the current battery with the new one.
+This gives your device a fresh battery with maximum capacity.

-More and more smartphones, tablets, laptops, and other devices are made without batteries you can access yourself.
-In some cases, these are designed so the manufacturer can replace the battery for you.
+However, devices these days are often made so that you can’t access the battery yourself—at least not easily or without voiding your warranty.
+Instead, you’ll need to have the manufacturer replace the battery for you.
 For example, you can take an old iPhone, iPad, or MacBook to an Apple Store and pay a fee to have Apple employees open your device and replace the battery for you.
 Check if your manufacturer offers this service.

-There’s always the option of doing it yourself, of course.
-You could potentially open up your device, get a replacement battery, and try to seal it back up again.
-We don’t necessarily recommend this — so many modern devices have batteries and other components that are glued together and not designed to be opened.
-This may be a more reasonable option for some devices — it depends on the device and how it’s built.
+Of course, even on devices without an easily accessible battery, if you’re so inclined and don’t mind the associated risks, you always have the option of doing it yourself.
+You could open up your device, get a replacement battery, and try to seal it back up again.
+We don’t necessarily recommend this, though.
+Too many modern devices have batteries and other components that are glued together and not designed to be opened.

 Image Credit: Karlis Dambrans on Flickr